There is no anonymity: who and how is following us on the Internet and what can be done about it

 On the subject: Why you can not upload photos of boarding passes to the Internet

 How to deal?
 Use the latest browser versions.
-Chrome, Firefox, Safari Announced and implemented a number of functions to combat surveillance.
-You can also go to the “incognito mode” or completely disable cookies (a radical option).
-Another option is to install browser extensions to help guard against snooping (PrivacyBadger, Lightbeam, Ghostery and others), or regularly clean cookies manually.
+Chrome, Firefox, Safari announced and implemented a number of anti-surveillance features.
+You can also switch to incognito mode or disable cookies altogether (a radical option).
+Another option is to install browser extensions to help protect against surveillance (PrivacyBadger, Lightbeam, Ghostery and others), or regularly clean cookies manually.
 Some data companies allow users to opt out of surveillance through the site.
 Digital Advertising Alliance.

 But far from always, companies need to bother with cookies to track you on the Internet.

-Any site can get a lot of data about the browser and the device on which it is running: version of the program, time zone, installed fonts, languages and dozens of other settings.
-Although each of these details does not allow you to clearly distinguish you from the crowd, all together they often create a unique “digital fingerprint” of the device.
-And you at the same time.
+Any site can get a lot of data about the browser and the device on which it is running: program version, time zone, installed fonts, languages and dozens of other settings.
+While each of these details doesn't make you stand out from the crowd, collectively they often create a unique “digital fingerprint” of the device.
+And you too.

-Let's say hundreds of thousands of people using the Windows version of the Chrome browser can constantly come to the site.
-But only one of them will have a Chrome browser version 76.0.3509 under Windows 8.1 with a screen resolution of 1920 × 1080, and the system will have English, French, Kazakh and Russian languages.
-Accordingly, a unique identifier is assigned to such a user and information is collected about him throughout the Internet.
+For example, hundreds of thousands of people using the Windows version of the Chrome browser can constantly visit a site.
+But only one of them will have the Chrome browser version 76.0.3509 for Windows 8.1 at a screen resolution of 1920 × 1080, while the system will have English, French, Kazakh and Russian languages.
+Accordingly, such a user is assigned a unique identifier and in the future information about him is collected throughout the Internet.
 This is what data brokers do: they collect, buy and sell the most detailed information about user profiles.
-In a very simplified form, it may look like this: “a person with the XXYYYZZ fingerprint, most likely aged 18-25 years, not married, loves traveling and cars, smokes, lives, most likely, in the city of N or its surroundings”, but often profiles will contain a lot of details, especially if a person is active on the Internet.
+In a very simplified form, it may look like this: a person with the XXYYYZZ imprint is most likely at the age of 18-25, not married, loves travel and cars, smokes, lives, most likely, in the city N or the surrounding area.
+However, profiles will often contain a lot of details, especially if the person is active on the Internet.